 Auckland is a sprawling, diverse region with so much to explore!
-We recommend at least half a day to see some of the highlights in the central city before hopping on the Harbour Cruise.
+We recommend at least half a day to see some of the highlights in the central city.
 Stay in the city for up to a week to explore the Hauraki Gulf islands, plus mainland highlights outside the city centre.

 Travel Alerts for Auckland City

 Gulf Harbour Service Alert - 11th August 2022

 Please be advised due to an unexpected vessel breakdown the 05:15pm Auckland - Gulf Harbour sailing and the 06:15pm Gulf Harbour - Auckland sailing has now been replaced by alternative transport (bus)